 National Energy Efficiency Fund

-The National Energy Efficiency Fund favors the interventions necessary to achieve the national energy efficiency objectives, promoting the involvement of financial institutions, both national and EU, and private investors on the basis of adequate risk sharing.
+The National Energy Efficiency Fund favors the interventions necessary to achieve the national energy efficiency objectives.
+It promotes the involvement of financial institutions, both national and EU, and private investors on the basis of adequate risk sharing.

-Established at the Ministry of Economic Development (Article 15, paragraph 1, of Legislative Decree no.102 of July 4th 2014), the Fund is governed by the inter-ministerial decree of December 22th 2017.
+Established at the Ministry of Economic Development (Article 15, paragraph 1, of Legislative Decree no.102 of July 4th 2014).
+The inter-ministerial decree of December 22th 2017 governs the Fund.

 The Fund supports energy efficiency interventions carried out by companies, including ESCOs, and by the Public Administration, on buildings, plants and production processes.